daarnolducsd/ep5book/docs/06-week6.md

 It is a very common mistake for beginners to forget to specify both the data frame and the variable.
 This can lead to some confusing errors, so always make sure that you are specifying both the data frame and the variable in R.

 Now that we have our data loaded and we understand how to reference variables, let's begin to explore the data.
 First, let's get a sense of the callback rates for these fictitious applicants.
 Remember, our variable ``call`` is equal to 1 if the resume received a callback for an interview.
-Therefore, if we take the average of this variable, then this value will be equal to the fraction of individuals that received a callback.
+Therefore, if we take the average of this variable, then this value will be equal to the fraction of individuals who received a callback.
 If you don't follow this logic, make sure to flip back to Chapter 1.5 to review why this is true.

 We already know how to take the average of a vector, we use the ``mean()`` function.
 But a column in a data frame is just a vector.
 So we can use this function to find the callback rate: